-Many of these factors could not only affect Cominar's operations and financial performance but could also have a material adverse impact on Cominar's Investment Property valuations because such factors could have a direct or indirect impact on Net Operating Income, cash flows or capitalization rates, among others, that are inputs to Investment Property valuations.
-During 2020, Management revalued the entire real estate portfolio using internal and external valuations and determined that a net decrease of \$469.8 million was necessary to adjust the carrying amount of Investment Properties to fair value.
-The negative change in fair value related to Investment Properties held as at December 31, 2020 amounts to \$471.1 million.
-As the events unfold in association with the pandemic, further adjustments to IFRS value of Cominar's Investment Properties, which could be negative or positive, may be required.
+Many of these factors could not only impact Cominar's operations and financial performance but could also have a material adverse impact on Cominar's Investment Property valuations because such factors could have a direct or indirect impact on Net Operating Income, cash flows or capitalization rates, among others, that are inputs to Investment Property valuations.
+During 2021, management revalued the entire real estate portfolio using internal and external valuations and determined that a net decrease of \$347.9 million was necessary to adjust the carrying amount of investment properties to fair value.
+The negative change in fair value related to Investment Properties held as at December 31, 2021 amounts to \$325.78 million.
+As the events unfold in association with the pandemic, further adjustments to Cominar's IFRS value of investment properties, which could be negative or positive, may be required.
 The ongoing pandemic could also impact the timelines and costs related to the execution of Cominar's strategic plan, as well as the pace of maintenance of its capital expenditures.
 The current pandemic could also increase risks associated with cybersecurity, information technology systems and networks, which in turn could impact Cominar's business and affairs.